-Key: Leading = US leading; Parity = US is competitive, at approximate parity with international parties; Not Leading = US not leading;
+Key: Leading = US leading (i.e. dominates the field); Parity = US is competitive, at approximate parity with international parties; Not Leading = US not leading;

-Figure VII-1: Summary of topical areas from Table VII-1 grouped horizontally by color in which the US is leading (green); the US is competitive, at approximate parity with international parties (blue); and the US is not leading (red).
-Topical areas are further grouped into columns by discipline corresponding to Physics, Technology, and

-Computation & Algorithms.
+Figure VII-1: Summary of topical areas from Table VII-1 grouped horizontally by color in which the US is leading and dominates the field (green); the US is competitive, at approximate parity with international parties (blue); or the US is not leading (red).
+Topical areas are further grouped into columns by discipline corresponding to Physics, Technology, and Computation & Algorithms.